-For a solar energy project, the mandatory annual service payment for tax years 2011 through 2017 each equals \$7,000 per megawatt of nameplate capacity as of the preceding December 31 if the Ohio-domiciled full-time equivalent employee to total full-time equivalent employee ratio is at least 80%.
+For a solar energy project, the mandatory annual service payment for tax years 2011, 2012, 2013 and 2014 each equals \$7,000 per megawatt of nameplate capacity as of the preceding December 31 if the Ohio-domiciled full-time equivalent employee to total full-time equivalent employee ratio is at least 80%.
 For tax years 2015 and thereafter the payment is based on the project's nameplate capacity as of December 31, 2014.